This policy was updated on the 13th of March 2018 to take into account the new EU GDPR regulations.

 - Your card details

-These details are passed to our payment processor, PayPal to process the payment.
+These details are passed to our payment processor, Stripe to process the payment.
 We then retain the name, address and email address to produce a payment receipt.
 We don not retain your card details in this instance.

 If you complete the sign up form for one of our newsletters, we’ll collect data in order for us to send these to you.
 This data will be: